 In France they serve roast chicken with this unbelievable brown sauce.
 It’s one of the great roast chicken recipes.
 Up there with Zuni Cafe roast chicken with bread salad and Marcella’s chicken with lemons.

 I tried to recreate it at home for years.
 I had pretty much given up.
 Then I tried the roast chicken from Anthony Bourdain’s Les Halles cookbook (he was a chef before he became, well, before he became Anthony Bourdain).
 Wasn’t even looking for the brown sauce and there it was.
 Revelation.
 Rich, complex, delicious.
 Lemon, onion, rosemary, white wine – all there and beautifully balanced.
 If you are looking for a signature roast chicken this one is a good candidate.
 I’ve modified the recipe a bit but credit still goes to Les Halles.

 If you’ve made the super concentrated chicken stock – this is a good place to use some.

-- 1 4 lb good quality air chilled, grain fed chicken
+- 1 4 lb chicken - air chilled

 - 1/2 lemon